ropensci-review-tools/pkgcheck/tests/testthat/_snaps/extra-checks/checks-print.md

-x These functions do not have examples: [pkgstats_from_archive]. v Package has continuous integration checks. x Package contains unexpected files. i Function names are duplicated in other packages
+x These functions do not have examples: [pkgstats_from_archive]. v Package has continuous integration checks. x Package contains unexpected files. i Package depends on the following obsolete packages: [blah,sp] i Function names are duplicated in other packages

 i Current status: